Skip to Main Content

 Overview

-UTP Stage II: Environment (Environment) provides first-year courses and the foundation for progression to the second year of SFU’s Faculty of Environment.
-With an emphasis on applied and interdisciplinary solutions to complex environmental problems, programs in the Faculty of the Environment provide multiple career options for students in Canada and around the World.
+International Year One (UTP Stage II): Environment (Environment) provides first-year courses and the foundation for progression to the second year of SFU’s Faculty of Environment.
+With an emphasis on applied and interdisciplinary solutions to complex environmental problems, programs in the Faculty of the Environment provide multiple career options for students in Canada and beyond.

 KEY INFORMATION